Home

 But is that legal?

-Six states (Oregon, Washington, Delaware, Maine, New Jersey and New York) offer the unemployed a program called Self-Employment Assistance (SEA).
+As of February 2011, six states (Oregon, Washington, Delaware, Maine, New Jersey and New York) offer the unemployed a program called Self-Employment Assistance (SEA).

 Under the SEA program you can collect your unemployment benefits while launching a new business.